We Specialize in Family Law in Kelowna

 Specialized Family Lawyers in Kelowna

 Nothing matters more than family.
 Therefore, when you face family troubles that require legal intervention, you may also face stress, pain, and confusion.
-We assure you that these reactions are completely normal.
+We assure you that these reactions are entirely normal.

 When you experience these issues, turn to someone who cares and has extensive experience to back it up.
-At The Heritage Law Group, we have family lawyers in Kelowna who can give you the personalized attention your situation requires.
-Whether you need help with child support cases, division of property, guardianship or child access, our talented family lawyers in Kelowna are here to answer your questions and to provide strategic feedback to help you.
+The Heritage Law Group has family lawyers in Kelowna who can give you the personalized attention your situation requires.
+Whether you need help with child support cases, division of property, guardianship, or child access, our talented family lawyers in Kelowna are here to answer your questions and provide strategic feedback to help you.

 Family Law in Kelowna and More

-With employees from right here in Kelowna, The Heritage Law Group is proud to give legal advice and representation to residents of Kelowna and the Lake Country for various aspects of family law, such as separation and divorce.
-Our ties to the community are strong—we see our clients as friends and neighbours that we care about.
+With family lawyers in Kelowna, The Heritage Law Group is proud to give legal advice and representation to residents of Kelowna and the Lake Country for various aspects of family law, such as separation and divorce.
+Our ties to the community are vital—we see our clients as friends and neighbours we care about.

 As your trusted family lawyers in Kelowna, we offer a dedicated, personalized approach to all our family law cases in Kelowna.